 The NBA might have returned, but the crowd has not.
-And while we're thankful for the fact there's no risk of Drake repeating his courtside antics of last season, we're certainly missing celebrity-spotting in general.
+And while we're thankful for the fact there's no risk of Drake repeating his courtside antics of seasons past, we're certainly missing celebrity-spotting in general.
 In particular, though, it's the courtside-sneaker-spotting shaped hole that has us feeling most empty.

 To help fill that hole, we're throwing things back with some of the very best sneaker displays of recent NBA years, from Jay-Z enjoying some family time in his Jordan 11s to courtside-regular Lil Wayne sporting some loud 4s.